oliwierptak/popo/README.md

 See [popo.dist](.popo.dist) for examples.

-You can also skip the `.popo` file and provide all settings via the command line.
+_Note_: The command line arguments allow to globally override every setting.
 See `--help` for details.

 ## Schema directory structure